cloudfoundry/docs-buildpacks/java/grails-service-bindings.html.md

 ## <a id="manual"></a>Manual Configuration ##

-If you do not want to use Cloud Foundry auto-configuration, you can configure the Cloud Foundry service connections manually.
+If you do not want to use auto-configuration, you can configure the Cloud Foundry service connections manually.

 Follow the steps below to manually configure a service connection.